Global Stocks Edge Lower Ahead of Fed

 ADVERTISEMENT

-Still, investors will be interested in the central bank's views on recent economic developments following a modest pullback in data releases and for any hints at a rate increase in June.
+Wednesday's meeting doesn't feature a news conference or new economic projections.
+Still, investors will be interested in any hints at a rate increase in June and the central bank's views on recent economic developments following a modest downturn in growth and inflation figures.

-Benchmark 10-year U.S. Treasury yields were unchanged at 2.296% ahead of the Fed meeting, while the WSJ Dollar Index, which tracks the dollar against a basket of 16 currencies, was up 0.1%.
+10-year Treasury yields were little changed at 2.292% from 2.296% on Tuesday, while the WSJ Dollar Index, which tracks the dollar against a basket of 16 currencies, was up 0.2%.

+A gauge of private-sector hiring came in slightly above expectations Wednesday, two days ahead of the monthly jobs report.

-Jon Adams, investment strategist at BMO Global Asset Management, said he believes the Fed is unlikely to signal a change in stance Wednesday despite, a wobble in inflation figures.
+Jon Adams, investment strategist at BMO Global Asset Management, said he believes the Fed is unlikely to signal a change in stance Wednesday.

-Since the Fed's last meeting, "We have taken a bit of a step back from an economic standpoint, but the earnings picture in the U.S. has been very strong," Mr. Adams said.
+Since the Fed's last meeting, "We have taken a bit of a step back from an economic standpoint, but the earnings picture in the U.S. has been very strong," he said.
+"We knew energy and materials would be strong, but we've seen very broad-based earnings growth."

-The combination of mostly solid first-quarter earnings and diminishing political fears has helped keep U.S. equities buoyant in recent sessions, with the Nasdaq Composite ending at a fresh high Tuesday and the S&P 500 off just 0.2% from its record close.
+The combination of mostly solid first-quarter earnings and diminishing political fears has helped keep U.S. equities buoyant in recent sessions, with the S&P 500 off just 0.2% from its record close.

+On Wednesday, shares of Mondelez International Inc. were up over 3% in pre-market trading after it said it continued to improve profitability through cost-cutting, while Delphi Automotive shares rose 6% after the company announced a plan to spin off its powertrain systems segment.

+In Europe, the Stoxx Europe 600 was down 0.2% in afternoon trading, led lower by a 2.5% drop in the basic resources sector.
+Chinese iron-ore futures fell sharply after an earlier winning streak and copper futures shed 3.1% to $5,629 a ton as the restocking of London Metal Exchange warehouses coincided with growing worries about Chinese demand.

 Chinese equities were mostly weaker as investors sold stocks related to the Xiongan economic zone, a proposed megacity that is a two-hour drive south of Beijing.
-The Shanghai Composite Index was down 0.3%.
+The Shanghai Composite Index shed 0.3%.

+Taiwan stocks closed a touch higher even though a number of Taiwan firms are major suppliers for Apple.

 Markets in Japan, South Korea and Hong Kong were closed for holidays.